jinghuaguo/xtion/README.md

 Convert to PRT
 --------------

-A small C++ script is also present in the data folder to allow conversion of PLY to PRT files.
+A small C++ script is also present to allow conversion of PLY to PRT files.
 First you have to compile the script with the following command (-lz parameters for zlib flag) :
 ```g++ -lz ply_to_prt.cpp```